anurag-git/Consensys-India-Homework/Week 3/Task List.md

     function endContributionPeriod() external;
  `
-- [ ] end contribute can be called only by signers.txt
+- [x] Only signers can call the “endContribution” function,
+-   [x] Only other requirement is that the Contract should have received some ether (taken care in constructor and fallback function)
+-   [x] A signer can call the approve or reject a proposal.
+A signer can call only one of these functions and
+-   [x] that too only once.
+-   [x] If the majority (ie > 50%) of signers have called approve function, the proposal is "accepted".
+If the majority of signers have called the reject function, the proposal is "rejected".

 - [x] Anyone can submit a proposal to withdraw some Ethers from the contract.
 In order to do so, all one needs to do is sending a transaction calling the function submitProposal with the requested value. **Value cannot be more than 10% of the total holdings of the contract.**
-- [ ] reduce 10% from total holdings(maintain a local variable), it will be locked.
+- [x] reduce proposed value from total holdings(maintain a local variable), it will be locked.
-- [ ] if proposal is rejected, add the money back to this local variable.
+- [x] if proposal is rejected, add the money back to this local variable.
 - [x] Anyone can feed the contract with Ethers.
 The contract should hold the list of contributors and the amount that they sent to the contract.
-- [ ] Voters vote on a given proposal by calling the function approve or reject depending on their preferences.
+- [x] Voters vote on a given proposal by calling the function approve or reject depending on their preferences.
 - [x] Pay close attention to the events that the contract should emit.
 - [x] A beneficiary can submit only one proposal at a time
-- [ ] contributor v/s voter (or signers) are they same or different.
+- [x] contributor v/s voter (or signers) are they same or different.
+Refer https://github.com/ConsenSys/india-training/issues/44
-- [x] who will deploy the contract
+- [x] who will deploy the contract - anyone
-- [ ] how you can contribute directly without contribute function?
+- [x] how you can contribute directly without contribute function?
 (Anyone can contribute to the fund.
 This is just transfer of ethers/weis to the fund.
 The fund transfer does not need a function.)
-- [ ] can you withdraw more then you contribute?
+- [x] can you withdraw more then you contribute?
 Yes, no relation between contribution and withdrawal. have a fallback function, then june 16 transferether
-- [ ] anyone can contribute,
+- [x] anyone can contribute,
-- [ ] anyone can submit (except signers) ?
+- [x] signers cannot submit proposal
-- [ ] set wei as default unit
+- [x] set wei as default unit
-- [ ] set minimum contribution
+- [x] set minimum contribution
+- [x] Only one at a time.
+A beneficiary cannot have two open proposals.